christso/crypto-investing-guide/README.md

 Secondly, you can use ["dollar cost averaging"](https://dcabtc.com/) when determining when to buy and the amount of Bitcoin to buy each time.
 This is because no one can perfectly time the market.
 This minimises your risk of buying at the market top, since your purchase price will be the average of all the prices you bought Bitcoin over a period of time.
 In a bull market (e.g. first half of the cycle), you can be more aggressive and buy your initial budget (e.g. 10% of your wealth) within 4 weeks.
 In a sideways or bear market, there's no rush to buy, so you can buy over 24 months.

+Then once you have accumulated your initial budget, you can continue to accumulate more patiently.
+You can place buy orders when the price is close to the 10 period exponential moving average (EMA) or whenever the price has a 10-30% correction, while maintaining it's upward trend on a longer term time scale.
+For example, when the price is dipped by 10-30% and now touching the 10 EMA on a daily chart (i.e. 10 day), and is still above 10 EMA on a weekly chart (10 week), it would be a good buy signal.
+If you want to learn more about price action, you can search for "technical analysis", "trend following", "momentum trading" or "mean reversion trading".

 # Crypto Influencers

 The majority of the crypto community discussion happens on Twitter, also known as Crypto Twitter (CT).
 It was started by Hal Finney [@halfin](https://twitter.com/halfin) when he first began running his Bitcoin node in January 2009.